How are computers used?

 As computers evolve, so does how computers are used in the education field.
-Below is a list of how a computer can be used in education.
+Below is a list of how a computer can be used in schools and learning.

 - Internet - Connecting a student to the Internet gives him or her access to an endless supply of knowledge.
 As mentioned later, the Internet would not be possible without computers.

 - Learning - Computers can also be used to help design and create a more visual learning experience for students.
 Using electronic whiteboards with computers can also benefit a student by giving them a more hands-on experience.

 - Writing - Although reports can still be done using pen, pencil, or even a typewriter, a computer makes it easier to write, format, save, share, and print reports.